OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 ## Introduction

-In this article you will learn how to use Orchard CMS as coupled CMS with .NET Blazor Application.
+In this article you will learn how to use Orchard CMS as decoupled CMS with .NET Blazor Application.

 ## Setting up the project